robearlam/Rob.Commerce/README.md

 The gulp scripts are written using ES6, which isn't supported OOTB in VS2017, follow the fix here to enable that: https://github.com/madskristensen/NpmTaskRunner/issues/47

 ### Deploy
+Before you execute the install you will need remove all of the Keys from your Redis cache using the FLUSHALL command on the Redis-CLI.
 Excucute the _first-install_ task to build and deploy the engine to all of your roles, and all of website projects.
 This will also clean the OOTB configured environments and re-bootstrap and initialize the configuration contained in this solution.
 Note that the final step _initial-engine-setup_ may take a little time to complete.

 ### Deploy Unicorn Items